 And until now, I had no answers for you.

 No matter how many great strategies I shared, how many cool tech tools I showed you, how many classroom management tips I gave or experts I interviewed, none of those things solved the time problem.
-I always figured that unless I could somehow get your district or state to drastically change its policies, I could do nothing to help you in that area.
+I always figured that unless I could somehow get your district or state to drastically change its policies—which is actually the source of the problem—I could do nothing to help you in that area.

 But in the Fall of 2015, all of that changed.